 7 - Partial Angle (PAN) Performance

-This test evaluates how modules perform when sunlight strikes them at non-optimal angles throughout the day, simulating real-world conditions where the angle of incidence of sunlight varies.
-By conducting the PAN Performance test, PVEL aims to provide insights into how well photovoltaic modules maintain efficiency and power output under varying sunlight angles.
+The PAN Performance test in the PVEL scorecard 2024 assesses how solar modules perform when sunlight strikes them at non-optimal angles, simulating real-world conditions where the angle of incidence varies throughout the day.
+This test helps determine how well photovoltaic modules maintain power output and efficiency under these changing sunlight conditions.

 2023 and 2024 Partial Angle Performance Comparison